olulesi/project-2/README.md

 ## Challenges
 * API limitations: For features such as adding multiple ingredients to a user search the mealDB API didn't allow such requests without payment.
 Furthermore finding an API that had more meals to request were very hard to come by especially since we were looking for free ones.
 * Timeframe: There were lots of quick breaks as we were consistently putting in the hours to make sure the website came out clean and on time.
-This was definitely a challenge but a rewarding one as we were able to see it through.
+This was a challenge but a rewarding one as we were able to see it through.
 * Ingredients List: Displaying the ingredients list required creating an array from the object keys given from the MealDb API which was something I had never done before and took time to figure out.

 ## Wins